barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply

-- [LB] The molecular charges that appear in the last term of Eq.
-(17) are considered explicitly, and their effect is not transferred to the mesh in the model.
-The effect of these charges on the boundary (mesh) is captured by this mathematical term.
-The dielectric function is a uniform complex value inside the protein, and appears as epsilon_3 in Eq.
+The molecular charges that appear in the last term of Eq.
+(17) are considered explicitly, and their effect does not need to be transferred to the mesh in the model.
+The effect of these charges on the boundary (mesh) is captured by this term in the mathematical formulation.
+The dielectric function is a uniform complex value inside the protein, and appears as `\epsilon_3` in Eq.
 (17).
 Its value depends on the wavelength.

-[CC] Perhaps this was not clear as we didn't introduce the physical meaning of the q_k variable in the original manuscript.
-This is fixed in the revised version.
+Perhaps this was not clear as we didn't explain the physical meaning of the `q_k` variable in the original manuscript.
+This was fixed in the revised version.

 #### Modifications
-To explain how the BSA molecules is modeled, we added a subsection called 'Protein mesh preparation' in commit fb1785c and ab38e80.
-We also added an explanation on the meaning of q_k in commit f648cd1.
+- To explain how the BSA molecules is modeled, we added a subsection called 'Protein mesh preparation' in commits [fb1785c](https://github.com/barbagroup/pygbe_lspr_paper/commit/fb1785c1744b0ef318128f167a95ff25f0e737fb) and [ab38e80](https://github.com/barbagroup/pygbe_lspr_paper/commit/ab38e80996577fa273a2fbdde17fd6f6b4af01d0).
+We also added an explanation of the meaning of `q_k` in commit [f648cd1](https://github.com/barbagroup/pygbe_lspr_paper/commit/f648cd1d25625b41b99887d1bd7def136e63404e).
 The molecule contains point charges at the local partial charges from applying `pdb2pqr` with an Amber force field.
 This model is broadly used to represent biomolecules.

 ### Comment 4
 >4) Is a classical treatment appropriate for distances of 1 nm (or less